belle2/basf2/online_book/prerequisites/ssh.rst

 .. rubric:: Editing files over SSH

-There are multiple ways to shows on a system connected to by ssh as if they were local files.
+There are multiple ways to show files on a system connected to by ssh as if they were local files.
 For example

 * there is ``sshfs`` which lets you connect the files on a remote machine via the